pensjonatus/flash-fiction/blog/wacko.md

 ---
-title: 'Wacko'
+title: Wacko
 date: '2013-11-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was working security at a big office building.
 It was late, reception was